 If you look up "Maglev is..." on Google, it's going to autofill the most popular questions that people have submitted into the search engine.
-It would be just logical to answer the most commonly asked questions related to magnetic levitation.
+So it would be just logical to answer the most commonly asked questions related to magnetic levitation.
 So here we go.

 Maglev Is The Direct Application Of...